 I admire the midwifery model of care in Ontario the most for the continuity of care.
 We get to know women and their families throughout their pregnancies and they share one of their greatest life experiences with us.

 My name is Anita Bright.
 I moved to Ontario from BC in 1994, which was, coincidentally, the year that midwifery was legislated.
 I was accepted to the McMaster University Midwifery Education Program in 1995, and graduated with my B.H.Sc. in Midwifery in 1998.
 I joined Midwife Alliance that same year, and have proudly served our diverse communities since then.

+My two children were born into the loving and competent hands of my friend and colleague, Mahnaz Torei.
 What I learned from my own birth experiences, which I already knew empirically, is that each birth is different, and no woman knows exactly what someone else’s journey is like.
 My job as a midwife is to help you feel empowered on your journey, to give you enough information to make informed decisions, to give you the option to deliver your baby in hospital if that is your choice, or at home if you prefer.
 I am committed to providing safe, respectful, informed care based on research and my years of experience delivering babies in Ontario.
 Like all midwives registered in Ontario, I maintain certification in neonatal resuscitation and adult/child CPR.
 I also teach in the AOM Emergency Skills program, work as a clinical preceptor for midwifery students in the MEP and foreign trained midwives in the IMPP.
 I look forward to meeting you at this special time in your life.